 Apples 'n' cinnamon, strawberries 'n' chocolate, cherries 'n' almonds, grapes 'n' cheddar cheese, are combinations that satisfy our cravings.
-The best are those served with cream - ice cream or whipped cream - strawberries 'n' cream, peaches 'n' cream, and today's guest of honor drupelets 'n' cream, that is, raspberries!
-The raspberry consists of a cluster of small, juicy, reddish-pink drupelets that makes your mouth water just thinking about them.
+The best are those served with cream - ice cream or whipped cream - strawberries 'n' cream, peaches 'n' cream, and today's guest of honor drupelets 'n' cream, raspberries, that is!
+The raspberry consists of a cluster of small, juicy, reddish-pink drupelets that make your mouth water just thinking about them.
 With that being stated, let's celebrate!

 August 7 is...

 This day boasts the time-honored dessert tradition of serving fresh fruit in heavy, delicious cream, pouring fresh, chunky fruit sauces over vanilla ice cream, topping the fruit with freshly whipped cream or including the fresh fruit in a baked treat, such as muffins, pie, even cake.
 Not just any fruit...but raspberries in celebration of National Raspberries 'n' Cream Day.

 - Raspberries belong to the rose family.
 Another 'rosy' fruit includes strawberries.

 - Red is the most common raspberry.
 However, this luscious fruit is not limited to just one color.
 Black raspberries are also common, but they can also be yellow or purple.

 - Raspberries are nutritious - rich in Vitamin C. They also produce more fiber per calorie than any common fruit – even prunes!

 - These little beauties require bathing ONLY when they are ready to be used in a recipe or eaten.